 We can only spend what we have in the bank.
 If correctly done the investment will then yield turnover increase our resources.
 The ideal would be an individual who lived a healthy life (the skills of this are called yang shen or nourishing life in Chinese) practice Nei Gong exercises to develop the health and exposure to cold (the Wei Gong aspect) to develop the ability and test/reinforce/refine those inner skills.

-Of course, developed arts should contain both aspects already – true iron hand and iron body systems contain soft qigong methods to support the skill development, the ‘tension’ drills of external shaolin ultimately become methods of moving energy through the meridians of the body.
+Of course, developed arts should contain both aspects already – true iron palm and iron body systems contain soft qigong methods to support the skill development, the ‘tension’ drills of external shaolin ultimately become methods of moving energy through the meridians of the body.
 The foundation of Shaolin was supposed to be because the inner development of the monks was stalled due to lethargy through excessive meditation (Nei Gong) so Da Mo (Boddhidarma) taught Wei Gong to rebalance and revitalise them.

 It is also worth looking at the cross over points: correct body mechanics and breath work and awareness are the essential foundations for both inner and outer body work.
 The idea of inner and outer is only a semantic one to aid examination of yin and yang aspects of one whole.